Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 While this list is fairly comprehensive, you can find a bit more detail in North Carolina statutes, Section 57D-7-01.
 If your only business activities in North Carolina appear on the list, you’re most likely exempt from foreign qualifying.
 Still, it’s a good idea to speak with an attorney if you’re unsure.

-How to Foreign Qualify your LLC in North Carolina
+How to Foreign Qualify Your LLC in North Carolina

 Foreign qualification in North Carolina is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in North Carolina, the Secretary of State’s website has a helpful page containing all the information you’ll need.
 Feel free to browse or look for any particular information you might need.
 But when you’re ready to begin the filing process, click “Get Started” under “Preparing and submitting the documents.”
-Then select “Submitting the document for filling.”
+Then, select “Submitting the document for filing.”

 There are three options for submission: online, mail, and in person.
 Click the one you prefer to get instructions.
 For all three, you’ll need to complete a Form L-09: Application for Certificate of Authority for an LLC, so do that first.
 Then: